HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Athira Pharma (ATHA) Investors to Contact Firm's Attorneys Now, Securities Fraud Case Filed

-SAN FRANCISCO, June 28, 2021 /PRNewswire/ -- Hagens Berman urges Athira Pharma, Inc. (NASDAQ: ATHA) investors with significant losses to submit your losses now.
+SAN FRANCISCO, June 30, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Athira Pharma, Inc. ( ATHA) investors with significant losses to submit your losses now.
 A securities class action has been filed and certain investors may have valuable claims.

 Since going public in September 2020, Athira and senior management have repeatedly emphasized the importance of CEO Leen Kawas’ doctoral research to the company’s product candidates intended to treat Alzheimer’s.